Pull to refresh

 Why it matters

-If completed, the deal removes another large company from the London Stock Exchange and consolidates global food ingredient supply into fewer hands.
+The deal removes another big company from London's stock market and concentrates global food ingredient supply further.

 Key Indicators